restpose/restpose/docs/urls.rst

    :statuscode 404: If the collection, taxonomy, category or parent do not
                exist, or the parent is not a parent of the category.

+.. http:get:: /coll/(collection_name)/category/(taxonomy_name)/top

+   Get the top level categories (ie, categories which have no parents) in the named taxonomy in the collection.

+   :param collection_name: The name of the collection.
+May not contain
+          ``:/\.,`` or tab characters.
+   :param taxonomy_name: The name of the taxonomy.
+May not contain ``:/\.,``
+          or tab characters.

+   :statuscode 200: Returns a JSON object in which keys are the IDs of the top
+               level categories, and the values are objects with two members:

+		- child_count: (integer) number of child categories of this category.
+		- descendant_count: (integer) number of descendant categories of this category.

+   :statuscode 404: If the collection or taxonomy do not exist.

 .. http:put:: /coll/(collection_name)/category/(taxonomy_name)/id/(cat_id)

    Add a category, creating the collection, taxonomy and category if needed.